 Billy Shebar is an Emmy-nominated filmmaker and co-founder of 110th Street Films with producer David Roberts.
-The team created Trump Bites, a series of short animated films based on actual Donald Trump audio, hand-drawn by two-time Academy Award nominee Bill Plympton.
-The first three episodes will soon be released by The New York Times web site in June 2018 and went viral, garnering over 10 million views, and won the Webby Award for Best Animated Series.
+The team created Trump Bites, a series of short animated films based on actual Trump audio clips, hand-drawn by two-time Academy Award nominee Bill Plympton.
+The first three episodes premiered on the New York Times web site in June 2018 and went viral, garnering over 10 million views, and won the Webby Award for Best Animated Series.

-Shebar collaborated with composer Meredith Monk on video projections for Magic Frequencies (1999), and with visionary architect Lebbeus Woods on Timesquare (1989), a series of videos broadcast on PBS, and exhibited at the Friedman Benda gallery in Chelsea.
-His narrative shorts include Unburden (writer, 2012) and Guts (director/writer, 1995) starring Kristen Johnston, which won Best Short Film at the Long Island Film Festival, and was broadcast on public television’s New York Independents.
+Shebar collaborated with composer Meredith Monk on video projections for Magic Frequencies (1999), and with visionary architect Lebbeus Woods on Timesquare (1989), a series of videos broadcast on PBS.
+His short comedy Guts (1995) starred Kristen Johnston, and was broadcast on public television’s New York Independents.